classroom resources

 Themes: friendship, belonging, travel, Japan

-Listed in Resource Links “best of 2007″ and the Canadian Children’s Book Centre’s “Best Books for Kids and Teens 2008.”
+Listed in Resource Links “best of 2007” and a starred selection in the Canadian Children’s Book Centre’s “Best Books for Kids and Teens 2008.”

 A French version of this novel is also available: L’effet manga